elizabethwanjiku703/Power-BI-Superstore-Dynamic-Dashboard/README.md

 ## About Data
-a.
-The dataset was sourced from the [Kaggle website](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and comprises sales transaction records spanning four years, from 2014 to 2017, with the final shipment taking place in January 2018.
+- The dataset was sourced from the [Kaggle website](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and comprises sales transaction records spanning four years, from 2014 to 2017, with the final shipment taking place in January 2018.
-b.
-It includes comprehensive information on orders, geographical details, and product-related data.
+- It includes comprehensive information on orders, geographical details, and product-related data.
-c.
-Notably, there are no missing values or irrelevant data types or values within this dataset.
+- Notably, there are no missing values or irrelevant data types or values within this dataset.
+-
 ## Data Description
 ![Picture1](https://github.com/elizabethwanjiku703/Power-BI-Superstore-Dynamic-Dashboard/blob/main/Picture1.jpg)

 ## Executive Overview
 Superstore is a fictional US-based retail company that focuses on selling furniture, office supplies, and technology products.
 I decided to utilize this dataset with an analytical mindset to identify areas for improvement and growth, aiming to boost business success.

 ## Business Questions
 1. How do sales vary across customer segments, product categories, and regions, and which segments, categories, and regions significantly contribute to overall sales?
 2. What are the monthly sales trends over the years, including any seasonal patterns, and how do different shipping modes and discounts impact sales performance?